-Have you ever waited so long for something you felt it would never come to pass?
+Have you ever waited so long for something you felt as if it would never come to pass?
 It’s frustrating to wait.
-It can often leave us feeling an anxious, discouraged, disappointed and even hopeless.
+It can often leave us feeling anxious, discouraged, disappointed, and even hopeless.

 What are you waiting on this Christmas season?